-- 1. when a runner is legally tagged by an opponent using one hand, touching their body above the waist. - Note: touching of the wheelchair or pulling the jersey of a player does not count as legally downing a player in possession of the ball. - 2. when a runner is blocked or otherwise restrained so that their forward progress ends. - 3. when a runner is out of bounds. - 4. when a forward pass is incomplete. - 5. when a loose ball comes to rest anywhere on the field. - 6. when any legal or illegal kick pass is caught or recovered by the passers. - 7. when a touchdown, touchback, safety or Try has been made. - 8. when any receiver catches or recovers the ball after a fair catch signal has been made. - 9. when the ball is out of bounds. - 10. when a quarterback immediately sets the ball on the ground at their side behind the line of scrimmage after the snap; - 11. when a runner's helmet comes completely off. - 12. when an official sounds the whistle erroneously while the ball is still in play.
+1. when a runner is legally tackled by tagging an opponent using one hand, touching their body between the waist and the shoulder.

+Note: touching of the wheelchair or pulling the jersey of a player does not count as legally downing a player in possession of the ball.

+- 2. when a runner is blocked or otherwise restrained so that their forward progress ends. - 3. when a runner is out of bounds. - 4. when a forward pass is incomplete. - 5. when a forward pass hits the ceiling during an indoor game. - 6. when a loose ball comes to rest anywhere on the field. - 7. when any legal or illegal kick pass is caught or recovered by the passers. - 8. when a touchdown, touchback, safety or Try has been made. - 9. when any receiver catches or recovers the ball after a fair catch signal has been made. - 10. when the ball is out of bounds. - 11. when a quarterback immediately sets the ball on the ground at their side behind the line of scrimmage after the snap; - 12. when a runner's helmet comes completely off. - 13. when an official sounds the whistle erroneously while the ball is still in play.